matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 And we have done so in a couple of ways.
 The first is: we have made objects that can change in place, and we have made objects that we could _see_ change in place.
 As I have said, we left out any concrete notion of time.
 And, there is no proper notion of values.
-OK?
 You can fabricate values.
 You can make a class that has all immutable components, and that would constitute a value.
 But there is no proper notion of value in a lot of these languages.